 We all love the thrill of watching our account balances grow month after month, year after year.
 We expect that, with the added expectation that there could be some small inconsequential dips along the way.

 But when the market falls dramatically and frequently, then we have volatility — the deviation from what stock market investors expect (growth).
-When volatility takes hold, as it did last week, it typically spikes before it dampens down.
+When volatility takes hold, as it did this year, it typically spikes before it dampens down.

 Think of a vibrating guitar string: Initially after a good pluck, the oscillation is strong and fast.
 But eventually the vibration will stop.